 Probably not unlike you, I was skeptical about building a home flight simulator.
 My instructor mentioned it to me and said he had one.
 After dividing the cost of a home simulator by the cost of my flight training I realized is was a small percentage.
 It was totally worth every penny.
 It saved me money as I didn’t have to waste $139/hr in the flight schools simulator learning GPS systems or practicing holds.
 I also was able to practice VFR flight exercises at home, too.

 Moral of the story: do not be cheap and pass up this excellent opportunity to save money.
 Think about how much you are going to spend on your pilot licence. the cost of yoke controls is a small percentage of the total cost to learn to fly.
 It is well worth the investment.
 It will save you money in the long run.
 Think ahead of the plane.
 Think ahead of your training.
 You can also sell the controls to another student when you are finished with them.

 Added disclosure: You will need to make sure your computer meets the minimum requirements to run X-Plane or Microsoft FSX.

-More disclosure: I am not part of any affiliate program and am not receiving any reward or promotions for any of the products mentioned above.
-I wrote this article based on my own experience and I am genuinely giving you my advice as a Canadian commercial pilot.
+More disclosure: I wrote this article based on my own experience and I am genuinely giving you my advice as a Canadian commercial pilot.